jachansantiago/plotbee/README.md

 ### Tag Detetction

 Tags sub-command can compute or merge tag detections.
 Use `--method compute` to perform the tag detection with AprilTags.
 Note that tag detection requires images from the video.
 Be sure that the skeleton file contains the right localization of the video.
-Alternatively, the video location can be modified with `--video'.
+Alternatively, the video location can be modified with `--video`.
 #### Compute
 ```
-pb tags --file data/C02_170622120000_skeleton.json --video data/C02_170622120000.mp4 --method compute
+pb tags --file data/C02_170622120000_skeleton.json --video data/C02_170622120000.mp4 --compute
 ```

 #### merge
 Use `--method merge` and `--tags_file` to combine tag detection previously computed into a plotbee format video.
+Note that `pb tags` requires one of this options `--compute` or `--merge` to run.
 ```
-pb tags --file data/C02_170622120000_skeleton.json --tags_file Tags-C02_170622120000.json --method merge
+pb tags --file data/C02_170622120000_skeleton.json --tags_file Tags-C02_170622120000.json --merge
 ```
 Both commands produces an `output_file = data/tags_C02_170622120000_detections.json`.